 What Happens During An Alcohol Detox Programme?

-alcohol detox clinicAn alcohol detox within a clinical setting allows you to stop drinking alcohol in a medically controlled manner.
 Before your detox begins, you will be assessed by a psychiatrist.
-You will be assigned to a therapist and key worker; these professionals will assist you throughout the programme.
+You will be assigned to a therapist and key worker; these professionals will be on hand to assist you throughout the programme.

 A psychiatrist will ask questions about your alcoholism during the initial assessment.
-During this assessment, the psychiatrist will gather relevant information about your health and any past alcoholism treatments you may have undergone.
+They will gather relevant information about your health and any past alcoholism treatments you may have undergone.

 It is vital to answer these questions correctly and thoroughly.
 The information you provide will help the psychiatrist in developing your individual detox and rehab plan.